 In line with statutory requirements, the members of the Group Management Board provide an assurance that, to the best of their knowledge, the financial statements of Bayer AG, the consolidated financial statements of the Bayer Group and the combined management report provide a true and fair view.

 The financial statements of Bayer AG, the consolidated financial statements of the Bayer Group and the combined management report are published within 90 days following the end of each fiscal year.
-During the fiscal year, stockholders and other interested parties are kept informed of developments by means of the half-year financial report and additional interim reports as of the end of the first and third quarters.
+During the fiscal year, stockholders and other interested parties are kept informed of developments by means of the half-year financial report and additional interim reports for the first and third quarters.
 The half-year financial report is voluntarily subjected to an audit review by the auditor, whose appointment by the Annual Stockholders’ Meeting also relates specifically to this audit review.

 Bayer also provides information at news conferences and analysts’ meetings.
-In addition, the company uses the internet as a platform for timely disclosure of information, including details of the dates of major publications and events, such as the annual and interim reports or the Annual Stockholders’ Meeting.
+In addition, the company uses the internet as a platform for timely disclosure of information, including details of the dates of major publications and events, such as the annual report, quarterly financial reports (Stockholders’ Newsletters) or the Annual Stockholders’ Meeting.